Derick1530/personal-website/content/wise-career-quotes-and-advice.md

 9. "People think you need to be inspired to write.
 No, you write in order to get inspired." - Paul Jarvis
 10. Trust takes years to build, seconds to break, and forever to repair.
 11. "An aircraft parts manual details every nut, bolt, and instrument, but the entire manual won't teach you how to fly." - Nella Navets
+12. "Every problem is an opportunity in disguise." - John Adams